JiaweiZhuang/old_cloud_GC/README.md

 - cd to the directory that you store the Key Pair (preferably $HOME/.ssh)
 - type "chmod 400 your\_key\_pair.pem" to change the permission.
-- change "root" to "ubuntu".
-(You'll be asked to use "ubuntu" if you keep the "root")
+- change the user name "root" to "ubuntu".
+(You'll be asked to use "ubuntu" if you keep "root")
 - (optional) add -Y to allow x11 forwarding.

 Your terminal will look like this: